 Q. Do senior citizens get any extra benefits on investing in fixed deposits with PNB Housing?

-A. Yes, the finance company provides preferential interest rates at 0.25% over the regular rates.
+A. Yes, the finance company provides preferential interest rates at 0.25% over the regular rates on deposits up to Rs.
+1 crore.